Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 A data product has several definitions.
 For this project, a data product is a set of visualizations put together to present a story to the audience which has an argument supported by those visualization.

-Once the desired outcome of this complete project is understood, the team discussed the **5 W's**
+Once the desired outcome of this project is understood, the team discussed the **5 W's**.
+The 5 W's are important because it helps us in analyzing what needs to be done, who will be the audience and what do they expect from this data product.
+This also helped us in coming up with a timeline to be followed for the project.

 * **Why**   - Why is this *Data Product needed*?
 * **Who**   - Who will be the *audience*?
 * **What**  - What is the *needs and wants* of the audience?